 - if securities are to be offered to persons in the United States, it may be necessary to register such securities pursuant to the Securities Act of 1933, as amended (the “Securities Act”),6 or to confirm the availability of an exemption from registration.

 U.S. federal securities laws apply to a tender offer or other business combination transaction notwithstanding the nationality of the bidder or target or the protections afforded by their respective home market regulators if extended to holders in the United States.
-This approach contrasts with the approach taken in many European jurisdictions, where …
+This approach contrasts with the approach taken in many European jurisdictions, where the jurisdiction …